What that actually means in practice

 - AI is built into repeatable workflows with clear ownership

-For a fractional CMO startup engagement, we typically start by finding the constraint.
+For a startup engagement, we typically start by finding the constraint.
 Sometimes it is positioning.
 Sometimes it is sales conversion.
-Sometimes it is weak lifecycle marketing, poor attribution, underdeveloped partner motion, or a content engine with no commercial point of view.
-The goal is not to make the marketing function look busy; the goal is to make it make better decisions faster.
+Sometimes it is weak lifecycle marketing, poor attribution, an underdeveloped partner motion, or a content engine with no commercial point of view.
+The goal is not to make the marketing function look busy.
+It is to make it decide better and faster.

 Where teams get this wrong